Mikael-Franca-Camargo/translation-request-system-frontend/README.md

 ## 🛠 Next Steps

-- **Connect frontend with backend**: Ensure that the backend Spring Boot API is running on `http://localhost:8080` and that CORS is enabled in the Spring Boot configuration.
 - **Implement routing**: Add more pages for details, approval, etc., using React Router.
 - **Improve error handling**: Show better error messages for failed API requests or form validation errors.
 - **Add authentication/authorization**: Integrate authentication (e.g., JWT) if needed.